WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Discussion

 \section{Discussion}

-Having presented a theoretical argument for the equivalence of WiC, WSD, and TSV in Section~\ref{sec:theory}, and empirical evidence for the correctness of one of the key reductions in Section~\ref{sec:exp}, we now discuss our inferences, making the case for WordNet as the underlying sense inventory in WiC.
+Having presented theoretical and empirical evidence for the equivalence of WiC, WSD, and TSV, we devote this section to the discussion of the relationship between WordNet and WiC.

-Most English WiC and TSV datasets are based on predefined sense inventories that come either directly or indirectly from WordNet.
-If no sense inventory is used for grounding decisions about meaning, the inter-annotator agreement is reported to be about 80\% \cite{pilehvar2019,breit2021}.
+Most English WiC and TSV datasets are based, in whole or in part, on WordNet.
+If no sense inventory is used for grounding decisions about meaning, the inter-annotator agreement is reported to be only about 80\% \cite{pilehvar2019,breit2021}.
 For the MCL-WiC dataset, however, annotators consulted other dictionaries, and obtained ``almost perfect agreement" \cite{martelli2021}.
 This suggests that sense inventories, and semantic resources in general, are crucial to reliable annotation for semantic tasks.
-However, because the exact MCL-WiC procedure for resolving differences between dictionaries is unspecified, and because such dictionaries vary in their availability, the correctness of the annotations cannot be verified (c.f.
-Section~\ref{sec:exp:mcl}).
+However, because the exact MCL-WiC procedure for resolving differences between dictionaries is not fully specified, and because such dictionaries vary in their availability, the correctness of the annotations cannot be readily verified (c.f.
+Section~\ref{sec:exp:annot}).

+Our experiments provide evidence that, even when the WordNet sense inventory is not explicitly used in constructing WiC datasets, WiC annotations nevertheless tend to agree with WordNet sense distinctions, as our {\thesis} predicts.
+Namely, the MCL-WiC instances in which both focus tokens have the same sense are almost always annotated as positive by the MCL-WiC annotators.
+The converse also holds, with any exceptions being explainable by errors in the resources.
+Thus, empirical validation confirms our sense-meaning \thesis{}, which implies that the meaning distinctions induced by WiC judgements closely match WordNet sense inventories.
+This is a remarkable finding given the high granularity of WordNet.

-The adoption of WordNet as the standard sense inventory for WiC has several practical benefits: (1) it has been adopted as the standard inventory for WSD, and so would simplify multi-task evaluation; (2) it allows seamless application of systems across datasets; (3) it facilitates rapid creation of new WiC datasets based on existing sense-annotated corpora; (4) it is freely available; (5) it can be modified to correct errors and omissions; and finally (6) it can be extended to facilitate work with other languages, as in the XL-WiC dataset.
+We postulate that the adoption of WordNet as the standard sense inventory for WiC would have several practical benefits: (1) it has been adopted as the standard inventory for WSD, and so would simplify multi-task evaluation; (2) it allows seamless application of systems across datasets; (3) it facilitates rapid creation of new WiC datasets based on existing sense-annotated corpora; (4) it is freely available; (5) it can be modified and extended to correct errors and omissions \cite{mccrae2020}; and finally (6) it can be extended to facilitate work with other languages, as in the XL-WiC dataset \cite{raganato2020}.